-Each year, the FCMP publishes a CPI Brochure and a "Notice of Availability of Funds" in the Florida Administrative Register to solicit CPI applications from eligible entities.
+Each year, the FCMP publishes a "Notice of Availability of Funds" in the Florida Administrative Register(FAR) to solicit CPI applications from eligible entities.
 CPI grants provide support for innovative, local, coastal management projects in four program areas:

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.